 In any activity that brings rewards, especially financial ones, there will always be those who are tempted to use underhand tactics to gain an unfair advantage.
-The field of SEO is no different, and there are countless examples of website owners trying to game Google’s algorithm, so that their website ranks higher.
+The field of SEO, Link Building and SEO keyword strategy is no different, and there are countless examples of website owners trying to game Google’s algorithm, so that their website ranks higher.

 Whilst some have succeeded, it is often a victory that is short-lived, and the whole time those website owners had the dubious pleasure of looking over their shoulders waiting for the moment Google eventually delisted their website.

 Those who like to gamble with their website and their business may feel it is a risk worth taking, but for the majority who wish to build a sustainable and long-term business, blackhat is not the way to go.